Skills 101: How to Assess Your Skillset in 6 Simple Steps

 Aptitude tests are assessments developed to specifically assess your job skills.
 There are many different tests on the market which you can choose from and will test you on different areas such as numeracy, logic and so on, before making job or career recommendations based on what you’re good at and what you might need to develop on.

 Our very own career test, CareerHunter, might be worth looking into.
-WIth full access to CareerHunter, you'll be able to take the series of six assessments: career interests, work personality, career motivation, and abstract, numerical and verbal reasoning.
-Once you complete all six assessments, your responses are analysed against a large section of career paths and are generated into a detailed report outlining career recommendations, job suggestions and an evaluation of your test results.
+With full access to CareerHunter, you’ll be able to take the series of six assessments: career interests, work personality, career motivation, and abstract, numerical and verbal reasoning.
+Once you complete all six assessments, your responses are analyzed against a large selection of career paths and are generated into a detailed report outlining career recommendations, job suggestions and an evaluation of your test results.

 5. Ask other people for feedback